 You’ve seen the new CLI exists, and a proof of concept browser.
 But how easy will it really be to get a site onto the SAFE Network?

-$ safe auth will authorise the CLI and save that authentication locally for you.
+$ safe auth login --self-auth will log you into the Authenticator daemon, authorise the CLI and save that authentication locally for you.

 So now, let’s say you have a local folder

 This will upload your folder to the SAFE Network .
 The